 SOURCE: Appian Corporation

-Appian's market leading Business Process Management (BPM) Suite seamlessly integrates work automation with native mobile and social capabilities.
-All the data, all the processes, all the documents and all the collaborations - in one environment, on any device, through a simple social interface.
+Appian delivers everything needed to drive better business decisions, actions and results.
+All the data, all the processes, all the documents and all the collaborations -- in one environment, on any device, through a simple social interface.
 The Appian BPM Suite is available on-premise and in the cloud, with complete portability.
 More than 3.5 million users, from Fortune 100 companies to the mid-market and small businesses worldwide, trust Appian to power their critical business processes.
 For more information, visit www.appian.com.